 Search for an Iceland trader

-On 8 august 1992, two Icelandic divers descended in the harbour of the island of Flatey in Breiðafjörður.
-They were not just there to appreciate the beauty of the place, but rather to locate the wreck of the 17th century Dutch merchant ship Melkmeid, whose fate had made a lasting impression on the local community.
+On August 8, 1992, two Icelandic divers descended in the harbour of the island of Flatey in Breiðafjörður.
+They were not just there to appreciate the beauty of the place, but rather to locate the wreck of the 17th century Dutch merchant ship the Melkmeid, whose fate had made a lasting impression on the local community.

-The loss of the Melkmeid is mentioned in a few contemporary Icelandic sources, the most important being the annal called Ballarárannáll, but has also left its trace in the Dutch archives.
-They record that the ship had been leased from its owner Pieter Pietersz. van Hoobre by a Danish merchant named Jonas Trellund who had sought his fortune in the Dutch Repubic in the early 1650s.
-By 1658, still in his late twenties, Trellund's endeavours had taken him across Europe, while specializing in the Iceland trade.
-From his base of operations in the Breiðafjörður his ships sailed on to Stykkisholm, Stapi and Bjarneyjar to trade.
+The loss of the Melkmeid is mentioned in a few contemporary Icelandic sources, the most important being the annal called Ballarárannáll, but also left its trace in the Dutch archives.
+They record that the ship had been leased from its owner Pieter Pietersz. van Hoobre by a Danish merchant named Jonas Trellund who had sought his fortune in the Dutch Republic in the early 1650s.
+By 1658, still in his late 20s, Trellund's endeavours had taken him across Europe, while specializing in the Iceland trade.
+From his base of operations in the Breiðafjörður, his ships sailed on to Stykkisholm, Stapi and Bjarneyjar to trade.

 Although the full wreck site was not documented, the length of the complete ship was estimated to have been at least 25 m.
 Combining this information with the historic details regarding the cargo, the ship may have had a tonnage of 100 tons or more and may have been a Fluyt type vessel.
 Burn marks were found all over the wreck, suggesting that the ship had caught fire before or after being dragged towards the rocks on the westside of the harbour where the wreck was found.
 As the keel of the Melkmeid was found intact on the bottom of the sea, it is thought unlikely that the story of the crew sailing home on an improvised boat is true in detail.
 The wreck did seem to miss specific parts, but these may equally well have been used in buildings on the island.

 Objects that were found at the wreck site included various bottles, lead panels and nails.
-The most important objects found during the investigation were however the pottery, ca. 30 kg of Faience, of the Delftware type.
-At least at the time, this was the largest quantity of pottery found at a single site in Iceland that can be dated to the mid-17th century - more specifically to the 1650's, in line with the wreck's identification as the Melkmeid.
+The most important objects found during the investigation were however the pottery, ca. 30 kg of faience, of the Delftware type.
+At least at the time, this was the largest quantity of pottery found at a single site in Iceland dated to the mid-17th century – more specifically to the 1650s, in line with the wreck's identification as the Melkmeid.

-Although underwater archaeological sites do enjoy legal protection in Iceland, not much can be said of the wreck's current condition as long as no monitoring is being done.
+Although underwater archaeological sites enjoy legal protection in Iceland, not much can be said of the wreck's current condition as no monitoring is being done.